scrallex/score/README.md

 ### Span Receipts pipeline (SRI/SBI)

 The default workflow now centres on a neutral corpus shipped under `data/corpus_example/`.
-It demonstrates how to stand up the SRI truth-pack, generate benchmark queries, and serve the `/seen` + `/sbi` routes without touching the legacy FEVER stack (which lives in `archive/datasets/fever/`).
+It demonstrates how to stand up the SRI truth-pack, generate benchmark queries, and serve the `/seen` + `/sbi` routes without touching the legacy fact-verification stack preserved in the archive tree.

 1. **Build a truth-pack** sourced from the example corpus: